 Killerton House, nr Exeter

 This National Trust lovely has loads to see in spring, with over 100 rhodos, magnolias and awesome views out over the rolling Devon countryside.
 Muddy has spent many a happy hour here with both older rellies who enjoy the easy-to-manoeuvre flat paths and the Mudlets who love hiding among the trees, Don’t miss the quirky thatched 19th century Bear’s Hut (pictured) at the end of the lawn which once housed a poor bear called Tom, brought to Killerton by the 12th Baronet’s brother from Canada.
 Pre-booking essential.

-A bijou 10 acre oasis on the edge of the moor, packed with springtime treasures made all the more astonishing for its contrast with its wild moorland edge location.
-Oodles of springtime horticulture to relish now, including Camellia, Magnolia, Azalea and Rhododendron, plus bridges and brooks for kids to enjoy, and teens should like the new 2021 Art Trail, with frames positioned cleverly around the garden to snap special views and, of course, for selfies.
-Open 6 days a week from 1 April, kids under 5 free.
+A bijou 10-acre oasis on the edge of the moor, packed with springtime treasures made all the more astonishing for its contrast with its wild moorland edge location.
+Oodles of hot horticulture to relish now, including camellia, magnolia with blooms the size of dinner plates, azalea and rhodos, plus bridges and brooks and garden rooms to to enjoy.
+Open Tues – Sun, £12pp, under 5s free.

 I’m always amazed this RHS Partner Garden on Dartmoor isn’t better known as it’s a beaut, a magical 5-acre woodland garden filled with graceful white-barked birch trees and alder.
 Go now to see the boughs leafing up, pretty catkins and spring bulbs in bloom, plus there is sculpture dotted around under the trees to enjoy.
-Adults, £5/children £2.50 and under 11s free, dogs welcome too.
+This marks 30 years of their Annual Sculpture Exhibition, with the official opening courtesy of the Eden Project’s Tim Smit in July. £5/children £2.50 and under 11s free, dogs welcome.